NotuDocs vs PatientNotes.ai: Template-First Notes vs General AI Medical Scribe

 Session recordingNoNo

-PatientNotes.ai's multi-specialty approach covers therapy, SUD counseling, dietitians, and chiropractors under a single subscription.
+PatientNotes.ai covers therapy, SUD counseling, dietitian consultations, and chiropractic care under a single subscription.
 This breadth is genuine.
-A multi-specialty practice with clinicians across these disciplines can deploy one tool without per-specialty configuration.
+A multi-specialty group practice can deploy one tool across disciplines without per-specialty configuration work.

-The tradeoff is that specialty support, in a generation model, means the AI has been trained on notes from those specialties.
-The output quality for each specialty depends on how well-represented that specialty's documentation standards are in the training data.
-A tool that claims to support chiropractic SOAP notes and dietitian ADIME notes may produce output that is technically formatted but misses discipline-specific documentation conventions.
+The tradeoff is that specialty support in a generation model means the AI has been trained on notes from those specialties.
+Output quality for each specialty depends on how well-represented that specialty's documentation conventions are in the training data.
+A tool that claims to support chiropractic SOAP notes and dietitian ADIME notes may produce output that is technically formatted but misses discipline-specific conventions that matter in practice.

-NotuDocs handles this differently.
+NotuDocs handles specialty coverage through the template.
 Any discipline can use any note format by building the appropriate template.
-An SLP, a dietitian, a chiropractor, and a therapist can all use NotuDocs by defining templates that match their actual documentation requirements.
-The clinician's template knowledge carries the specialty specificity; the AI's job is structural, not substantive.
+A physical therapist, a dietitian, a chiropractor, and a therapist can all use NotuDocs by defining templates that match their actual documentation requirements.
+The clinician's existing knowledge of their specialty carries the specificity; the AI's role is structural rather than substantive.

 This is not objectively better than trained multi-specialty models.
-For a clinician with deep template knowledge in their specialty, it produces highly specific output.
+For a clinician with deep knowledge of their specialty's documentation standards, the template approach produces highly specific output with minimal review.
 For a clinician who wants the tool to know what a chiropractic SOAP note should contain without building it from scratch, PatientNotes.ai's dedicated specialty support reduces setup work.

 Language Support

-NotuDocs was built from the ground up to support English and Spanish documentation.
+NotuDocs was built from the start to support English and Spanish documentation.
 Templates can be configured in either language.
-The AI generates note output in the language the template specifies.
-For bilingual practitioners, practitioners working in Latin American or Spanish-speaking healthcare settings, or clinicians in the US serving Spanish-speaking client populations who document in Spanish, this is a native capability.
+The AI generates note output in whatever language the template specifies.
+For bilingual practitioners, for clinicians in Latin American healthcare settings, or for US-based providers who serve Spanish-speaking client populations and document in Spanish, this is a native capability, not an afterthought.

 PatientNotes.ai's public materials do not specify Spanish-language note generation support.
-Practitioners who need to document in Spanish should verify directly with PatientNotes.ai before committing to the platform.
+Practitioners who need to document in Spanish should confirm this directly with PatientNotes.ai before committing to the platform.

 Compliance: The BAA Question

-PatientNotes.ai has HIPAA compliance infrastructure: BAA available to all customers, SOC 2 Type II certified infrastructure, encrypted data in transit and at rest, and a stated policy of not using PHI to train AI models.
-For practitioners in insurance-billing environments, this compliance posture is meaningful and well-documented.
+PatientNotes.ai has a clear compliance posture: BAA available to all customers, SOC 2 Type II certified infrastructure, data encrypted in transit and at rest, and a stated policy of not using PHI to train AI models.
+For practitioners in insurance-billing environments, this compliance documentation is meaningful and verifiable.

 NotuDocs follows strict privacy practices but is not HIPAA compliant and does not sign BAAs at this time.

-This difference matters specifically in the following situations:
+This difference matters in the following specific situations:

-• Your practice operates under agency or institutional policies that mandate documentation of HIPAA compliance status for all third-party tools
+• Your practice operates under agency or institutional policies that mandate documented HIPAA compliance status for all third-party tools

-• A malpractice carrier or professional licensing board requires documentation that clinical records handling meets HIPAA standards
+• Your malpractice carrier or professional licensing board requires documentation that clinical records handling meets HIPAA standards

 If any of these apply to your practice, PatientNotes.ai meets the requirement and NotuDocs does not.
-That is a practical reality, not a marketing point.
+That is a practical reality, not a marketing point, and it should be the first filter in your evaluation if compliance is a hard requirement.

-Practitioners in private pay practices, cash-pay practices, or other contexts where HIPAA BAA requirements are not imposed by a payer or institution are in a different position.
-Many clinicians using AI documentation tools are operating in contexts where the compliance decision involves practitioner judgment about what is appropriate for their specific setup, not a blanket institutional mandate.
-That is a determination each clinician needs to make based on their actual situation.
+Practitioners in private pay or cash pay practices, or in other contexts where HIPAA BAA requirements are not imposed by a payer or institution, are in a different position.
+Many clinicians using AI documentation tools operate in contexts where the compliance decision involves professional judgment about their specific setup rather than a blanket institutional mandate.
+That determination needs to come from each clinician based on their actual practice context, ideally with input from their licensing board, malpractice carrier, or a healthcare attorney if uncertain.

 PatientNotes.ai is a reasonable fit if:

-• You need HIPAA compliance and a signed BAA as a baseline requirement for any documentation tool
+• HIPAA compliance and a signed BAA are non-negotiable requirements for any documentation tool you use

-• You work in SUD counseling and want a tool with dedicated SUD templates built in, rather than building them yourself
+• You work in SUD counseling and want dedicated SUD templates built in, rather than building them yourself from scratch

 • You work in chiropractic care and want specialty-specific AI note generation without manual template construction

-• You work across multiple specialties and want one tool that handles all of them with pre-built frameworks
+• Your practice spans multiple specialties and you want one tool that handles all of them with pre-built frameworks

 • ICD-10 code suggestions integrated into the documentation workflow would reduce a separate administrative step

-• You want EHR integration so notes flow directly into your existing records system
+• EHR integration is a requirement so notes flow directly into your existing records system

 NotuDocs is a reasonable fit if:

-• You have externally-mandated note structures (supervisor-defined, payer-required, or agency-mandated) that must be followed exactly, and you cannot afford significant review time reformatting AI output
+• You have externally-mandated note structures (supervisor-defined, payer-required, or agency-mandated) that must be followed exactly, and significant post-generation review time is not workable in your schedule

-• The documentation bottleneck is structuring and formatting notes, not writing the raw clinical content
+• Your documentation bottleneck is structuring and formatting notes, not writing the raw clinical content

 • Hallucination risk is a concern and you want an architecture that structurally prevents the AI from fabricating content you did not provide